coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 013.md

 - explains the bag of what used to be Bruce
 - explains no information was given, they were not tracked

-Juice asks if the others have anything to add, and [[Omen]] flips him off. [[Garf]] says it's time to do it the fun way.
+Juice asks if the others have anything to add, and [[Omen]] flips him off. [[content/Nuclear Chrome/Player Characters/Deceased/Garf]] says it's time to do it the fun way.
 She gesture's for [[Snowball]]'s grenade launcher.
 There is a delay as Juice says he can help with that and in the blink of an eye, [[Ogre]] is in front of Garf.

 Juice says that he will just take care of things.
 Ogre grabs Garf by the neck.
 When Snowball moves to try to help, Juice tells her not to do so, because he has the firepower here.
 Garf falls unconscious.